-Health Services will respond to your request for an accounting of disclosures within 60 days from the receipt of such request.
-If Health Services needs additional time to prepare the accounting, we will notify you in writing within 60 days about the reason for the delay and provide you with the date when you can expect to receive the accounting.
+Health Care will respond to your request for an accounting of disclosures within 60 days from the receipt of such request.
+If Health Care needs additional time to prepare the accounting, we will notify you in writing within 60 days about the reason for the delay and provide you with the date when you can expect to

+receive the accounting.

-Health Services is not required to agree to your request for restrictions.
-If Health Services does agree to a requested restriction, Health Services may not use or disclose treatment records in violation of such restriction, unless the information is needed to provide you with emergency care or treatment, or as otherwise required by law.
-Under certain circumstances Health Services may terminate its agreement to a restriction.
+Health Care is not required to agree to your request for restrictions.
+If Health Care does agree to a requested restriction, Health Care may not use or disclose treatment records in violation of such restriction, unless the information is needed to provide you with emergency care or treatment, or as otherwise required by law.
+Under certain circumstances Health Care may terminate its agreement to a restriction.

 To request restrictions, you must make your request in writing to: Syracuse University Barnes Center at The Arch 150 Sims Drive, Syracuse, N.Y.
 13244.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosures to your spouse.

 - Right to Request Confidential Communications.
-You have the right to request that Health Services communicate with you and your treatment records in a certain way or at a certain location.
-For example, you can ask that Health Services only contact you at work or by mail.
+You have the right to request that Health Care communicate with you and your treatment records in a certain way or at a certain location.
+For example, you can ask that Health Care only contact you at work or by mail.

 - Right to Receive a Paper Copy of This NPP.
 You have the right to receive a paper copy of this

 NPP.
 You may ask us to give you a copy of this NPP at any time.
 Even if you have agreed to

 receive this NPP electronically, you are still entitled to a paper copy of this

 NPP.
 To obtain a